All the liquid gold treatments to know.

 6. Castor Oil

-Castor oil has antibacterial and anti-fungal properties.
+Castor oil for hair has antibacterial and anti-fungal properties.
 This oil is high in vitamin E, minerals, proteins, and fatty acids Omega 9 and 6 that can benefit the structure of the hair.
-Use a castor oil hair treatment to help strengthen your hair.
+Use a castor oil hair treatment like black castor oil to help strengthen your hair.

 7. Grape Seed Oil